Hollywood Remains to Be Seen

 The three would-be robbers gathered in the bank lobby and backed toward the door while exchanging gunfire with Forbes, with an estimated total of 18 shots fired.
 None of the bank employees or customers were injured, but a man standing on the sidewalk outside the bank was hit in the leg by two bullets that crashed through the glass door.
 Although the three gunmen escaped, one of them was believed to have been wounded in the gun battle.

-Bond was taken to the Georgia Street Receiving Hospital, where he died that evening.
+Bond was taken to the Central Receiving Hospital, where he died that evening.

 Bond was born Oct.
-26, 1897, in Vevay Park, a small, unincorporated community in central Illinois, the first child of Jehue "Jay" Madison Bond and Bessie Evelyn Rooks Bond.
-By 1900, the family had moved to East St. Louis, Illinois, where a second son, Russell, was born in 1904.
+26, 1897, in Vevay Park, Illinois, about 200 miles south of Chicago and 130 miles east of St. Louis, Missouri.
+He was the first child of John Madison "Jay" Bond and Mary Elizabeth "Bessie" Rooks Bond.
+Shortly after Glen Bond's birth, the family moved to East St. Louis, Illinois, where Jay Bond worked as a day laborer.
+Bond's younger brother, Russell Raymond Bond, was born in 1904.

 Funeral services for Bond were held at the Bresee Brothers' chapel, 855 S. Figueroa St., on Monday, Feb.
-25. He was buried in Casey, Illinois, a few miles from his birthplace.
+25. He was buried in Macedonia Church Cemetery in Casey, Illinois, a few miles from his birthplace.

-About 15 minutes before the attempted robbery at the Merchants' National Bank, there was a successful robbery about three miles away, at the Security Trust and Savings Bank, at West Adams Street and Halldale Avenue (1747 West Adams St.).
+About 15 minutes before the attempted robbery at the Merchants' National Bank, there was a successful robbery about three miles away, at the Security Trust and Savings Bank, at West Adams Street and Halldale Avenue.
 Two gunmen entered the bank, handed a note to a teller, and escaped with $1,000.
 Police speculated that the first robbery may have been an attempt by the gang members to divert police attention away from their real target.

-At about 2 p.m., a surgeon was called to an apartment on South Olive Street, to treat a gunshot wound.
+At about 2 p.m., two hours after the shoot-out, a surgeon was called to an apartment on South Olive Street, to treat a gunshot wound.
 Based on information provided by the surgeon, police surrounded the apartment building, but the wounded man and two other men had already left in a taxi cab.

 Police found the cab driver, who said he dropped the three men off at 4th and Cummings streets, in the Boyle Heights area.
 An estimated 200 officers were sent to the neighborhood and, after about an hour of door-to-door searching, they found and arrested the wounded man in an apartment.
 His two companions were gone, but one of them was picked up a few hours later near 3rd and Olive streets.
 The third gunman was arrested three days later when he was found working in his father's shoe shop in San Diego.

 A fourth man, the older brother of the injured gunman, was arrested about a week later, at a hotel at 10th and Los Angeles streets.
-He was originally thought to have been the getaway driver at Merchants' National Bank, but he was later identified as one of the two gunman who held up the Security Trust and Savings Bank -- the decoy robbery.
+He was originally thought to have been the getaway driver at Merchants National Bank, but he was later identified as one of the two gunman who held up the Security Trust and Savings Bank -- the decoy robbery.
+The second gunman at that robbery was later determined to be the man who was shot later at the Merchants' National Bank.
 All four men were between 18 and 22 years old.

 The robber of the Security Trust and Savings Bank was found guilty of robbery, and received a sentence of five years to life in prison.
 He served his time at San Quentin, and was paroled in December 1933.
 He died less than a year later, at the age of 32, in San Francisco.